Driver evaluated after crashing into utility pole in Harwich - NewsBreak

 Two injured in car vs pickup crash in Bourne

-Just in: Several ambulances called to a crash reportedly involving a school bus on Route 6 in West Barnstable
+Several ambulances called to a crash reportedly involving a school van on Route 6 in West Barnstable

 Car vs pole crash on Route 130 in Mashpee